Rickard's Derived Morita Theory: Review and Outlook: Rickard's derived Morita theory

 \subsection{Classical Morita theory}

 The following is one of the most basic questions in representation theory: Given two algebras $A$ and $B$, when are the module categories $\Mod{A}$ and $\Mod{B}$ equivalent as $\kk$-linear categories?
-This question was given a satisfactory answer by Morita in~\cite{Mor58}:
+This question was given a satisfactory answer by Morita in~\cite{Mor58}.
+Recall that an $A$-$B$-bimodule is a $k$-module $M$ with a left $A$-module structure and a right $B$-module structure that are compatible in the sense that

 \begin{theorem}[Morita] Let $A$ and $B$ be a pair of algebras.
 The following statements are equivalent. \begin{enumerate} \item There exists a $\kk$-linear equivalence of categories

 \item There exists an $A$-$B$-bimodule $M$ such that the $\kk$-linear functor